 Why you should buy them: In terms of features, comfort, and sound quality for the money, the Plantronics Backbeat Pro 2 are the best you’ll find.

 Who’s it for: Those who want noise canceling, great battery life, and solid sound, but don’t want to break the bank to get it.

 It’s hard to find an affordable pair of wireless on-ear headphones with quality active noise canceling, which is what makes the Plantronics Backbeat Pro 2 so special.
 Along with their impressive noise canceling, the Backbeat Pro 2 also throw in quality sound, sleek looks, and the best cost-to-features ratio you’ll find on the market.

-Rarely affordable features like pressure-sensitive earcups — which pause the music when you remove the headphones — come standard, as does a class-leading wireless range of 100 feet, and an impressive 24 hours of battery playback time per charge.
+Rarely affordable features like pressure-sensitive earcups — which pause the music when you remove the headphones — come standard, as does a class-leading wireless range of 100 feet, and an impressive 24 hours of playback time per battery charge.

 As expected from a company known for wireless headsets, call quality via the built-in mics is excellent, and solid padding makes the Backbeat Pro 2 comfortable for hours of listening.
 Like the Sony MDR-1000x, the noise canceling tech employs two microphones for better cancellation, and offers multiple levels of ambient awareness so you can allow airport announcements or other important ambient sounds to sneak through.

 And while the Plantronics don’t quite offer the same whisper-quiet noise cancellation as the Bose QC35 or Sony MDR-1000x, they do offer a solid amount of noise reduction at almost half the price.
 Overall audio quality is also impressive for the money, including clean mids and highs, and a slightly restrained low end.